'No sense of job security': Amazon union organizers tell lawmakers in Alabama

 Levin separately told Reuters Amazon’s policies are “egregious”, especially those such as “trying to force an in-person election in a pandemic hotspot.”

 The NLRB decided on Jan.
 15 to not allow in-person voting due to safety concerns during the pandemic.
-Employees will vote through mail-in ballots.
+Earlier this month, close to 6,000 workers began voting by mail on whether to join the union.

 Amazon spokeswoman Knox maintained that “Amazon proposed a safe on-site election process validated by COVID-19 experts that would have empowered our associates to vote on their way to, during and from their already-scheduled shifts.”